piyalidas10/Angular-Interview-Questions/README.md

 ### Promises and change detection?
 Ans.
 Promises always run as microtasks and trigger change detection, while Observables can be scheduled or run zone-less.

+### Are Observables always the best choice?
+Ans.
+No. For one-time async operations without cancellation or composition needs, Promises or async/await are simpler and sufficient.

+### How do Observables help scalability?
+Ans.
+Observables allow fan-out (multiple subscribers), fan-in (merging streams), lazy execution, and cancellation—making them ideal for scalable, reactive systems.

 </details>

 <details>